nin-jin/pms-jin/README.md

 	node --harmony build.js

 That builds all needed js and css files.
-You can find them in "-mix" subdirectories.s
+You can find them in "-mix" subdirectories.